GMM is Inadmissible Under Weak Identification: Admissibility

-Corollary \ref{cor: Lipschitz} states that under any bound on the strength of identification, no matter how large, admissible estimators are Lipschitz in the moment process $g$, so small changes in the realized sample moments (measured in the supremum norm $\|\cdot\|_\infty$) can induce only small changes in the estimate.
-While this may seem a minimal requirement, we show in the next section that GMM estimators do not have this property.
+Corollary \ref{cor: Continuous} states that under any bound on the strength of identification, no matter how large, and any uniformly convex loss, admissible estimators are uniformly continuous in the moment process $g$, so small changes in the realized sample moments (measured in the supremum norm $\|\cdot\|_\infty$) can induce only small changes in the estimate.
+Hence, if we observe that a given estimator fails to be uniformly continuous, it is unappealing in a very wide variety of decision problems.
+While uniform continuity may seem a minimal requirement, we show in the next section that GMM estimators do not have this property.

-We show in Appendix \ref{sec: discontinuity example} that bounded identification strength is crucial for the Lipschitz property.
-There, we provide an example with an unrestricted parameter space $\Gamma$ where the limit of Bayes posterior means is a step function, and thus not Lipschitz.
+We show in Appendix \ref{sec: discontinuity example} that bounded identification strength is crucial for the uniform continuity property.
+There, we provide an example with an unrestricted parameter space $\Gamma$ where the limit of Bayes posterior means is a step function, and thus discontinuous.